What To Wear At The Races

 Can you wear jeans to the races?

-If you are based in a formal meeting or in the main grandstand then we would definitely advise you not to wear jeans.
+If you are attending a formal meeting or the main grandstand, we advise against wearing jeans.

-There is a dress code at Newmarket races that you must follow, whether it is the ladies’ day Newmarket dress code, Newmarket owners’ dress code, or the complete Newmarket races grandstand dress code.
+There is a dress code at Newmarket races that you must follow, whether it is the ladies’ day Newmarket dress code, the Newmarket owners’ dress code, or the complete Newmarket races grandstand dress code.

 What shoes should I wear to the races?